wescale/k8s-advanced-training/metrics/README.md

 You will install the [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) monitoring stack and experience how it works.

 In a second time, you will deploy a wordpress application then monitor it with Prometheus and Grafana.
-To achieve that, you will
+To achieve that, you will:

 * monitor mysql:
   * add a `mysql-exporter`